janetzki/Clinical-Trial-Management-Using-Blockchain-Technology/README.md

 - Click "Generate keys" to generate a new key pair and store it at a save location.
 - Click "Browse" to select a medical record.
 Examples can be found in `examples/medical records/`.
 Click "Upload medical record" to upload it to the platform.
 - Click "Show records" to see a list of the hash pointers to your uploaded records.
 Open the link in a new window to see the encrypted content.
 Click "Decrypt" to see its original content.
 - You can grant access to a medical professional, who already has a key pair.
 If not, first login as a medical professional as described below.
-Than enter its blockchain address into the text field and click "Grant access".
+Then enter its blockchain address into the text field and click "Grant access".
 In MetaMask, you can choose for which files you want to provide access rights.

 ### As a Medical Professional